-- title The title of the dialog window - initial\directory The initial folder in which to open the dialog.
-If None, use the default location provided by the operating system (which will often be "last used location") - multiple\select If True, the user will be able to select multiple directories; if False, the selection will be restricted to a single directory.
-This option is not supported on Win-Forms.

-- on\result DEPRECATED await the return value of this method. - multiselect DEPRECATED Use multiple\select.
+- title (str) The title of the dialog window - initial_directory (UnionType[Path, str, None]) The initial folder in which to open the dialog.
+If None, use the default location provided by the operating system (which will often be "last used location") - multiple_select (bool) If True, the user will be able to select multiple directories; if False, the selection will be restricted to a single directory.
+This option is not supported on WinForms. - on_result (Optional[DialogResultHandler[UnionType[list[Path], Path, None]]]) A callback that will be invoked when the user selects an option on the dialog. - multiselect DEPRECATED Use multiple_select.

 An awaitable Dialog object.
-The Dialog object returns a list of Path objects if multiple\select is True, or a single Path otherwise.
+The Dialog object returns a list of Path objects if multiple_select is True, or a single Path otherwise.
 Returns None if the open operation is cancelled by the user.